PhilippvK/philippvk.github.io/content/de/home/about.md

 If you are more interested in my work experience (internships), IT skills,.. please check out my [LinkedIn](https://linkedin.com/in/philipp-van-kempen-8628b7124)

 Thank you for reading and visitig mit page.
-I hope you can find everything you want to know, but feel free to contact me (information at the bottom of this page)...end auf Markdown mit Unterstützung für HighlightJS
+I hope you can find everything you want to know, but feel free to contact me (information at the bottom of this page)...